 Later Buddhism, including Theravada, commonly objectified the external object of revulsion as a woman’s body, and focussed the practice on overcoming sexual desire among monks.
 While overcoming sexual desire is part of the practice from the beginning, it was originally by seeing the nature of one’s own body, not by externalizing the ugliness into the bodies of women.

-Just as the later schools developed an atomic theory of time via reductive analysis, they also developed an atomic theory of being (“ontology”).
+Just as the later schools developed an atomic theory of time via reductive analysis, they also developed an atomic theory of being, which implies a substantialist ontology.
 And again, this theory was found commonly in the ancient schools, with the Theravada adopting its own interpretation.

 The idea is that the world may be reduced to a finite and classifiable set of discrete “phenomena” (dhammas), which are listed in the Abhidhamma texts and commentaries.
 These phenomena are irreducible building blocks of reality, and exist independently of the perceiving mind.
 As Ledi Sayadaw, perhaps the most influential founder of modern Theravada, put it in The Manual of the Four Noble Truths, elements with sabhāva “never act according to the wishes of beings, but function according to their respective natures”.
 These ultimately existing realities included not just the conditioned phenomena defined in the Abhidhamma, but also Nibbana.

-The EBTs contain no such idea, and do not articulate an explicit ontological theory.
+The EBTs contain no such idea, and do not articulate a substantialist ontological theory.
 Being, like time, is treated as a relative and interdependent process, without recourse to an ultimate substratum.